 There’s no place quite like Florida.
 With its mild winters, miles of beaches and unique attractions like Walt Disney World, the Sunshine State has a little something for everyone.
 As a first-time homebuyer, Florida has a variety of homes and lenders to choose from.
-Let’s take a closer look at Florida’s housing market, how to prepare for a mortgage and the best mortgage lenders for first-time buyers.
+Let’s take a closer look at the best Florida lenders for first-time homebuyers.

-- 5 Best Mortgage Lenders in Florida for First-Time Buyers
+Best Mortgage Lenders in Florida for First Time Home Buyers

 The Housing Market in Florida: An Overview

 Getting a sense of the Florida housing market can help you know what to expect when you start shopping for a home.
 Different cities, and even different neighborhoods within a city, will have different price points, so keep that in mind as you look for your new home.

 Median list price: 257,000

 3 most expensive cities in Florida to buy a house: